Home Heat Pump Guide

 For a larger, less well-insulated property with 20,000 kWh annual demand, the saving rises to roughly £245 per year.
 Over the 25-year life of the system, that compounds to £3,700-£6,100 in running cost savings.

 However, a ground source installation typically costs £8,000-£15,000 more than an air source system.
-So the running cost savings alone do not always recoup the extra capital outlay — though the longer lifespan of GSHP systems shifts the equation further in ground source's favour.
+So the running cost savings alone do not always recoup the extra capital outlay -- though the longer lifespan of GSHP systems shifts the equation further in ground source's favour.
+Pairing either system with solar panels reduces the electricity cost and improves the financial case for both.

 When Ground Source Efficiency Justifies the Extra Cost

 You are replacing oil or LPG.
-The running cost savings compared to oil or LPG are substantial regardless of whether you choose ground or air source, but the comparison against gas is tighter.
-When displacing expensive oil heating, ground source's higher efficiency adds meaningful extra savings.
+The running cost savings compared to oil or LPG are substantial.
+When displacing expensive fuel, ground source's higher efficiency adds meaningful extra savings.
+See our heat pump vs gas boiler comparison.

-You plan to stay in the property long-term.
+You plan to stay long-term.
 The efficiency advantage compounds over time.
-If you expect to live in the house for 20+ years, ground source's higher initial cost is spread over enough years for the efficiency savings to accumulate.
+If you expect to live in the house for 20+ years, ground source's higher initial cost is spread over enough years for savings to accumulate.

 You have suitable land.
-If your garden can accommodate a ground loop without enormous expense, the installation cost premium is lower, and the payback period shortens.
+If your garden can accommodate a ground loop without enormous expense, the installation cost premium is lower.

 You live in a colder region.
-Properties in Scotland, northern England, or at altitude experience more heating degree days and colder winter temperatures.
-The efficiency gap is wider here, making ground source's advantage more pronounced.
+Properties in Scotland, northern England, or at altitude experience more heating degree days.
+The efficiency gap is wider here.

 When Air Source Is Efficient Enough

 Well-insulated homes with low heat demand.
-If your property is already well insulated and only needs 8,000-10,000 kWh of heat per year, the absolute running cost difference between ground and air source is perhaps £80-£120 annually.
+If your property only needs 8,000-10,000 kWh of heat per year, the absolute running cost difference is perhaps £80-£120 annually.
 That will never recoup a £10,000+ installation cost premium.

 Mild climate areas.
-In the south of England, winter temperatures are milder, and air source heat pumps maintain better efficiency.
-The gap narrows.
+In the south of England, winter temperatures are milder and air source heat pumps maintain better efficiency.

 Real-World Data from UK Installations

-The Energy Saving Trust's Renewable Heat Premium Payment (RHPP) field trial monitored hundreds of UK heat pump installations.
-Key findings on efficiency:
+The Energy Saving Trust's RHPP field trial monitored hundreds of UK heat pump installations.
+Key findings:

 Get quotes from MCS-certified installers experienced in your chosen technology through our free quotes service.